Aachen-3A/TAPAS/README.md

 Three A Physics Analysis Software

 ##Setup Tapas
-Clone the Tapas repository, which contains the script tapas_bootstrap.sh.
+Clone the Tapas repository, which contains the script bootstrap_tapas.sh.
 You can simply run this script to install TAPAS with all parts:
 * libs3a ( Common libs for framework )
 * tools3a ( Common tools for framework )
 * PlotLib ( Ploting lib for custom plotting apps )